avan2s/nest-abort-example/README.md

 $ npm run start:prod

 ```
 Then open the index.html site and click on the 'Fetch Data' button.
+Look inside the console and inside the server log.
+Both will be cancelled after 2 seconds.

 ## Test